Our Appeals are nearly around the corner and we are looking for Volunteers.

 And yet, I have come away from these six weeks with a profound sense of gratitude that...

-Inspired by Buddhist values, Karuna exists to end caste-based discrimination, poverty and inequality in India and Nepal.
-Our work with individuals focuses on education, dignified livelihoods and gender equality, transforming communities and changing society.
+Inspired by Buddhist values Karuna exists to end caste-based discrimination, poverty and inequality in India and Nepal.
+Our work focuses on education, dignified livelihoods and gender equality, transforming communities and changing society.

 We’re looking for a new Programme Manager to join our dynamic London-based team.
 The job involves working with projects and partner organisations in India and Nepal, including a number of our Indian Triratna Trusts, to deliver positive change in the lives of people from Dalit and other marginalised communities.